Last modified: November 18, 2025

 useCrmProperties

-hook allows fetches properties from the current CRM record with optional formatting.
+TheuseCrmProperties hook fetches properties from the current CRM record with optional formatting.
 It accepts an array of properties to fetch, along with an optional object to format the returned data.

 - Call